 The income tax provision from operations includes federal, as well as state and local taxes.
-The tax provision for 2019 and 2018 represents effective tax rates of 22.6% and 25.0%, respectively.
-The difference between these effective rates and the federal statutory rate is principally due to state income taxes, as well as other adjustments.
+The tax provision for 2020 and 2019 represents effective tax rates of 27.0% and 22.6%, respectively.
+The difference between these effective rates and the federal statutory rate is principally due to an adjustment to the 2019 provision and state income taxes.